Türkiye hopes Russia and Ukraine return to negotiating table

 Türkiye hopes that its Black Sea neighbours Russia and Ukraine return to the negotiating table as soon as possible to seek a solution, the Turkish president has said.

-Speaking to journalists on the presidential plane returning from Africa, cutting short his official visits due to the Ukraine crisis, Recep Tayyip Erdogan on Wednesday said he would continue telephone diplomacy with Russian President Vladimir Putin and hopefully make progress in resolving the tension over Ukraine.
+Speaking to journalists on the presidential plane returning from Africa after cutting short his official visits due to the Ukraine crisis, Recep Tayyip Erdogan on Wednesday said he would continue telephone diplomacy with Russian President Vladimir Putin and hopefully make progress in resolving the tension over Ukraine.

 "We have political, military and economic relations with Ukraine.
 So we can’t give up on them, because our country's interests here are very high,” he said.